 ECOSSE soil carbon and nitrogen models.

-Pete leads Hadley Centre contributions to a number of external projects.
+Pete leads Hadley Centre contributions to a number of external projects, and contributes to many others.
 A list of recent examples is given below:

 He has written numerous peer-reviewed papers and book chapters on soil carbon dynamics, land use change and the impacts of climate change, and given many invited and offered presentations both in the UK and internationally.